ErpNetDocs/tech/advanced/custom-attributes/domain-with-property-allowed-values.md

 In this case:

-- All 4 custom properties are "compatible".
+- All 4 custom properties are 'compatible'.
 They could inherit values from one another.
 - At the same time, only the following pairs have the same hereditary root:

 ​    A) FAVORITE-PRODUCT-CUSTOMER and FAVORITE-PRODUCT

 ​    B) SALE-ADVANCE-PRODUCT and ADVANCE-PRODUCT

-Copying: Accordingly, when specifying a Customer in Sales Order, only the custom properties that have the same hereditary root will be automatically copied from the Customer to the Document.
+Copying: Accordingly, when specifying a customer in sales order, only the custom properties that have the same hereditary root will be automatically copied from the customer to the document.

 ## Custom properties value priorities (when copying to a document)